ShayKStage/luksmount/README.md

 ### On Arch Linux

-1. If you don't already have my arch repo in your pacman.conf, add it using the following lines:
+1. Add my arch repo using the following lines (Don't do this if you don't know what it does):

 ```conf
 [sks-arch-repo]